 Though Vatican City may be the smallest country in the world, there is much to explore within its boundaries.
 Home to various religious and cultural sites, it also boasts an incredible collection of artistic masterpieces by some of the most renowned artists in the world.
 Let’s take a look at the various ticket options, their exclusive features, highlights, and everything else you need to know in order to make your trip to the Vatican a memorable and hassle-free one.

-Vatican Ticket and Tour Options Explained
+Vatican Tickets and Tour Options Explained

-St. Peter’s Basilica Tours
+St. Peter’s Basilica Tickets

 Timed entry priority access tickets to the Vatican offer instant access to visitors, allowing them to bypass queues.
 Visitors can access both the Vatican Museums and the Sistine Chapel with these tickets.
 The audio guide that comes in a choice of 10 languages offers insightful commentary and guidance into each of these attractions.
 However, these tickets do not allow you access to St. Peter’s Basilica.
 If you wish to visit the same, you will have to purchase separate tickets.
-Please keep in mind that due to the safety concerns in the post-COVID world, ticket options for visiting the Vatican Museums have been limited to only standard admission tickets and group tours with less than 15 people.

 Why go for these tickets?